UBC-Game-Development-Association/Resources/3DModelling.md

 A common workflow in game development might look something like Modeling -> UV Mapping -> Texturing -> Baking -> Rigging -> Animation -> Export, but many steps like baking and rigging may not be necessary depending on the model's purpose.
 It is important to note that many programs disagree on how to handle 3D space or express textures.

-*This documents is currently trying to provide an introduction to each discipline and software referenced.*
+*This document is currently trying to provide an introduction to each discipline and software referenced.*

 ## Poly Modeling
 ### Blender